ahmetserguns/amortize/README.md

 ### __Thank You__
-Thanks for checking out the package!
-I hope you find it useful.
+Thanks for checking out the package.